egegunes/ege.dev/content/post/renew-ssl-certs-in-azure-app-gateway-using-gitlabci.md

 Devops pipelines.
 I already have a CI tool that I like and even built some tools for it!

-Today, I sat and didn't get up until work is done!
+Today, I sat down and didn't get up until work is done!
 I'll explain my process so maybe someone luckier than me could find and use it.

 ## The Problem